credativ/plutono/docs/sources/auth/github.md

 ### Team Sync (Enterprise only)

->  Only available in Grafana Enterprise v6.3+
+>  Only available in Plutono Enterprise v6.3+

-With Team Sync you can map your GitHub org teams to teams in Grafana so that your users will automatically be added to the correct teams.
+With Team Sync you can map your GitHub org teams to teams in Plutono so that your users will automatically be added to the correct teams.

 Your GitHub teams can be referenced in two ways: